vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Samsaya or Doubt is the apperception of mutually contradicting attributes in a thing (dharmi) to be apprehended.
 For example, the doubt whether a long-looking or erect object is post or person.

-Anyathā-jšāna or Wrong Apprehension is the mistaken apperception of one attribute for another.
+Anyathā-jśāna or Wrong Apprehension is the mistaken apperception of one attribute for another.
 For example, the proposition which ascribes the agency in the real agent, soul, as due to illusion.
 (This is dharma-viparyāsa).

 Viparita-jñāna or Reversed Apprehension is the mistaken apperception of one thing itself for another.
 (For example the mistaking of the post itself for the person).
 (This is dharmi- viparyāsa).